 Upper Joe Creek has two branches: West Branch and East Branch.
 The West Branch rises near E. 23rd St. and S. Oswego Ave. and flows south for about 3 miles to join the East Branch at Skelly Dr. and I-44, and then the mainstem at Manion Park.
 Almost all of the West Branch is underground.
-The creek surfaces at E. 28th St. and S. Florence Ave. as Lakewood Lake, and again briefly between E. 33rd and E. 36th St. before returning underground until Skelly Dr. where it merges with the East Branch under I-44, just west of Harvard Ave.
+The creek surfaces at E. 28th St. and S. Florence Ave. as the source of Lakewood Lake, and again briefly between E. 33rd and E.